dlteif/CS585-final-project/README.md

 ### Qualitative Evaluation

-**For all qualitative results we recommend clicking for higher resolution.**
+**For all qualitative results we recommend clicking for higher resolution.
+Also, all GIFS have quantized colors, so we recommend looking at both those and the provided non-GIF figure. **

 To further compare the tested methods, we present the outputs of the 3 different methods side by side along with the ground truth over 20 frames sharpness, artifacts.
 Below is an example figure in which can easily compare the methods.